 The Clarksville Police Department has a School Safety Resource Officer located in our school corporation.
-Officer Chris Bartley assists at the elementary school, middle school, and high schools.
+Officer Steve Cunningham and Officer Josh Cunningham assist at the elementary school, middle school, and high schools.
 School safety, discipline, and attendance issues are just some of the areas the Resource Officer assists with at all levels.